jpw234/CAV-CTL/README.md

 An example can be found in kripke.txt, which represents the structure in kripke-simple.png
 Parser currently does not support named states or propositions

+Format for CTL formula files:

+Each line in such a file is presumed to be a CTL formula.
+CTL formula are a series of tokens separated by whitespace ending in a newline.
+Basic propositions are represented by integers.
+The grammar for CTL formula is as follows:
+| P P (or)
+& P P (and)
+N P (not)
+G P (EG)
+X P (EX)
+U P P (EU)
+F P (EF)
+AX P
+AG P
+AF P
+AR P P

+An example list of CTL formulae is given in formulae.txt.
+Other propositions are not currently supported.
+All propositions are converted to EG/EX/EU under the hood.

+To use this tool, compile the Java files and run CTL_Checker.
+Pass in a path to a legal Kripke structure definition and a legal list of CTL formulae.